-- 1. All exhibitors will receive an Award of Excellence ribbon for participating.
-Approximately 25% of the exhibitors will be awarded Superior or Best in Action awards at the judges' discretion.
-Judges take into account the display and information provided during the interview in determining Superior awards.
-Exhibitors who do not follow the exhibit class guidelines and requirements are ineligible to receive a Superior award.
+- 1. All exhibitors will receive a participation ribbon.
+Judges take into account the display and information provided during the interview in determining the Champion and Reserve medallion winners.
+Exhibitors who do not follow the exhibit class guidelines and requirements are ineligible to receive a medallion.
 The judge's decision that is posted on the official judge's class list is final unless it has been determined that an exhibitor has not followed the guidelines or rules for that exhibit. - 2.
-Premium checks will be awarded to those exhibitors who receive a Superior award or a Best in Action award.
-The amount of the individual premium is determined by total number of Superior/Best in Action awards given.
-Exhibits must remain on display until the posted release time or whenever judging is completed, whichever is later.
+Premium checks will be awarded to those exhibitors who receive Champion or Reserve medallions only.
+The amount of the individual premium is determined by the X factor.
+The Inspire awards will also be awarded again this year to a non-medallion winner.
+The state show interview and judging process for all 4-H members will be completed in three days instead of four, so more youth will compete each day.
+This schedule has been chosen to avoid having youth complete the interviews on Monday, with the conflict of schools starting.

-Master Showmanship Contest Sunday, August 4 - 10:30 a.m.
+MASTER SHOWMANSHIP CONTEST Sunday, August 2 - 10:30 a.m.